There are several things we as puppy parents unintentionally do that mess with our dogs’ emotions.

 News of the outbreak has many dog owners in the Fraser Valley flocking to veterinary clinics for the vaccination.

-If your dog isn’t vaccinated against parvo, you should avoid parks and public places where the nasty virus can live on the ground for several months.
+If your dog isn’t vaccinated against parvo, you should avoid parks and public places where the nasty virus can live on the ground for months.

 Parvo vaccinations cost about $50, a small price to pay considering treatment can cost thousands of dollars.